ToniRose92/ToniRose92/README.md

 -->
 ## Introducing Myself 👋

-Hey there, I'm a customer support and team leadership pro who's looking to make the jump into the exciting world of data analytics.
-I'm a total geek when it comes to SQL, Python, and Excel, and I'm always looking for new and interesting ways to apply my skills to solve real-world business problems.
+Hey there, I'm a data analyst with a love for sci-fi, fantasy, and anime, and a passion for the entertainment industry.
+When I'm not poring over data or learning new skills, you can usually find me geeking out over my favorite shows and movies.

-When I'm not poring over data or helping my team level up their customer support game, you can usually find me gaming or tinkering with new tech.
-I'm a bit of a sci-fi nerd and love anything that involves space or time travel.
+I'm driven to use my skills to make a positive impact in the world, particularly in addressing disparities and injustices within the entertainment industry.
+As a DV advocate and survivor myself, I'm committed to promoting diversity, equity, and inclusion in all aspects of my work.

-I get completely lost in the data and love being able to find patterns and insights that other people might miss.
-I'm excited to take on more data analytics projects and see where my skills can take me next!
+Check out my GitHub Projects to see some of the entertainment-focused projects I've been working on - I'd love to connect with others who share my passion for data and using it to make a difference!

 ### 📚 Projects 📚
 In my portfolio, you can find my [projects](https://github.com/ToniRose92/Portfolio-Guide/blob/main/README.md)